facebookresearch/ContactPose/README.md

-2. Startup by downloading grasp data (pose annotations and camera calibrations) for the entire dataset, contact maps for participant \#28 all 'use' intent grasps, and RGB-D images for participant \#28 'utah\_teapot' object, 'use' intent grasp.
+2. Startup by downloading grasp data (pose annotations and camera calibrations) for the entire dataset, contact maps for participant \#28 all 'use' intent grasps, and RGB-D images for participant \#28 'bowl' object, 'use' intent grasp.
 By default it will download to `data/contactpose_data`, but you can also provide a directory of your choice.
 It will symlink that directory to `data/contactpose_data` for easy access.